Ashes denote that fire was;

 Into what carbonates.

-We are busy working to bring Emily Dickinson's "Fire" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Fire" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Fire" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.